akhilrao/akhilrao.github.io/_posts/2016-07-29-paper-review-bradley-wein-space debris.md

 ## Notation

+This paper has a lot of notation.
+I thought putting it all in one place would make it clearer than searching through the paper, but I'm not sure about that anymore.

 $$\begin{align}
 S_n^o(t):& \text{ spacecraft which can't deorbit, are still operational}  \cr S_n(t):& \text{ spacecraft which can't deorbit, not operational}  \cr